 Curriculum and Resources

-Visit North Dakota and Minnesota Regional Studies Collection on PBS LearningMediaNorth Dakota and Minnesota Regional Studies collection offers resources on the people, places, events, and fascinating history of North Dakota and Minnesota for teachers, students, and lifelong learners.
+VIDEOS for NDStudies can be found at the Prairie Public YouTube Channel or Visit North Dakota and Minnesota Regional Studies Collection on PBS LearningMediaNorth Dakota and Minnesota Regional Studies collection offers resources on the people, places, events, and fascinating history of North Dakota and Minnesota for teachers, students, and lifelong learners.

 A Brief History of North Dakota